ONSdigital/census-eq-performance-tests/README.md

 ### Updating the test scripts

 If you need to alter the test scripts run `scripts/push_test_image.sh` to rebuild the docker image and push to the shared container registry

+## Testing tips

+Make sure you monitor both the performance metrics of the application under test and locust itself.
+If the locust workers become resource constrained it will show greater request times and won't be able to generate the desired amount of load.